flipifucan/BootCampSecurity/WEEK11/SubmissionFile.md

    Answer:

-        Good for detecting suspicious traffic and prone to false alerts.So this will be a anomaly-based IDS.
+        Good for detecting suspicious traffic and prone to false alerts.
+So this will be a anomaly-based IDS.

 #### Defense in Depth